peterdsharpe/AeroSandbox/CONTRIBUTING.md

       2. `function_names_also_use_snake_case`
       3. `ClassNamesUsePascalCase`

 3. Use long, descriptive variable names.
 Use `temperature` instead of `T`.
 Use `wing_tip_coordinate_x` instead of `wtx`.
-In the age of modern IDEs with autocomplete and one-click refactoring, there is no reason not to.
+In the age of modern IDEs with autocomplete and one-click refactoring, there is no reason not to obfuscate meaning with short variable names.
+Long variable names also force you to split complicated expressions onto multiple lines; this is a good thing (see point #9).

 4. All new classes should extend one of the classes in the top-level file `common.py`.
 In particular, all explicit analyses (e.g. workbook-style aero buildups) should extend `ExplicitAnalysis` and all implicit analyses (i.e. analyses that involve iteratively solving nonlinear systems of equations) should extend `ImplicitAnalysis`.
 All other classes should extend `AeroSandboxObject`.
 Also, all user-facing classes should contain a `__repr__` method.